 Even if a private cloud is your ultimate goal, consider starting your cloud development in the more agile world of a public cloud.
 Public clouds use many of the same hypervisors and orchestration technologies as private clouds, so you can dabble with cloud technology with less up-front investment of time and equipment and see how applications function in a cloud architecture.
 Start with a simple application and make it work in the public cloud.
 Build on your success for the next stage and then iterate, adding complexity as you grow.

-Eventually you may want to deploy your PoC application, or some other service, to a private cloud.
+Eventually you may want to deploy your cloud PoC application, or some other service, to a private cloud.
 Private clouds are good choices for applications that need high performance.
 Unlike public clouds, which offer a limited number of hardware options, you can put as much power into your private cloud as your budget allows.
 And if security and compliance are factors, a private cloud might be a better fit, depending on your constraints.

 4. Don’t try to re-create your data center in the cloud